 15. Disable Vibrations

-I’m going to be showing you how to disable all vibrations on your iOS device so normally if you get a call and it vibrates or you get a text message and vibrates and you want to turn that off,
+Next, you’ll need to disable all vibrations on your iOS device so normally if you get a call and it vibrates or you get a text message and vibrates and you want to turn that off,

 here’s how you do it:

 - Turn off ‘Vibrate on Ring’ and ‘Vibrate on Silent’

 However, if you want to completely disable all vibration on your device,